Saudi Arabia citizens are required to obtain a visa, whether visiting Indonesia for leisure, business, or other purposes.

 Indonesian Visa Processing Time

-The Indonesian eVisa is issued within 5 working days once the visa payment has been successfully processed.
+The Indonesian eVisa for tourism is usually issued within 5 working days once the payment has been successfully processed.
+For other visa types, the time may differ, as further review may be needed, depending on the purpose.

 Saudi citizens are encouraged to submit their documents and finalize payments well in advance of their travel plans to avoid potential delays.